Professional translation and French private lessons in the Bay Area, CA

 I was back at the Eiffel Tower, this time to experience lunch at the restaurant Le Jules Verne, on the 2nd floor.
 We went for our anniversary with my husband, and it was one of the highlights of our trip!
 It is expensive, but the food is incredible, the service is on top, and the views of Paris are breathtaking.
 You get a real VIP experience going there, you cannot regret it.

-And last but not least, I was recommended to go visit La Sainte Chapelle in Paris, and it is absolutely gorgeous insite, I cannot believe I had never heard of it before living in the US.
+And last but not least, I was recommended to go visit La Sainte Chapelle in Paris, and it is absolutely gorgeous inside, I cannot believe I had never heard of it before living in the US.
 Above you can also see a picture of Le Panthéon, not so far.
 You can enjoy the streets of Le quartier latin on a beautiful day.